ichisadashioko/windows-touchpad/README.md

 - [x] Retrieve absolute touchpad touches' positions
 - [ ] Block mouse movement while using trackpad for handwriting (`BlockInput` API call)
-- [ ] Visualize touch input position on GUI
+- [x] Visualize touch input position on GUI
 - [ ] Integrate with TensorFlow (threading)

+## Current progress

+- We have been able to get the absolute touchpad input positions and visualize them on a UI window.
+- We are having some problem with rendering the UI because the rendering workload is too heavy and the UI is re-rendered for every touch input events.

 ## CI status